Position Information NOTICE:

 Duties recorded above are representative of the duties of the class and are not intended to cover all the duties performed by incumbent(s) of any particular position.
 The omission of specific statements of duties does not exclude them from the position if the scope of work is similar, related or a logical assignment to this class; such assignments shall fall under the category of "other duties, as assigned."
 Tools and Equipment Used:

-While performing the duties of this job, the employee is frequently required to sit and talk and hear.
-The employee is occasionally required to walk; use hands to finger, handle, or feel objects, tools, or controls; and reach with hands and arms.
-The employee is occasionally required to climb or balance; stoop, kneel, crouch or crawl, and taste and/or smell.
+While performing the duties of this job, the employee is frequently required to sit, talk, and hear.
+The employee is occasionally required to stand, walk, use hands to finger, handle or operate controls, objects, and/or tools listed above, reach with hands and arms, climb or balance, stoop, kneel, crouch or crawl, and taste and/or smell.

 Equivalency may be established pursuant to the City-Wide Classification Plan.
 Additional Information